samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Renown
 ------

-Renown is an optional rule you can use to track characters’ standing, individually or as a party, within a particular group, such as a faction, an organization, or a community.
+Renown is an optional rule you can use to track characters' standing, individually or as a party, within a particular group, such as a faction, an organization, or a community.

-A character’s or party’s Renown Score starts at 0, then increases as characters earn favor and reputation with respect to the group.
-You can tie benefits to a character’s renown, including ranks, titles, and access to resources.
+A character's or party's Renown Score starts at 0, then increases as characters earn favor and reputation with respect to the group.
+You can tie benefits to a character's renown, including ranks, titles, and access to resources.

 Players track renown separately for each group their characters are associated with.
-For example, an adventurer might have a Renown Score of 5 with one faction and a Renown Score of 20 with another, based on the character’s interaction with each group.
+For example, an adventurer might have a Renown Score of 5 with one faction and a Renown Score of 20 with another, based on the character's interaction with each group.

 You can use renown over the course of an entire campaign or within a single adventure.
 At a campaign scale, you might set up factions or guilds that characters can join, individually or as a group, and the characters pursue ranks and rewards by gaining Renown within their organizations.
 At an adventure level, you might decide that the characters as a group need to earn a Renown Score of 5+ with the council before the council trusts the characters enough to share resources with them.